How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 • Grow tent – super convenient way to set up a “pop-up” grow area, costs $50-100 on average.

-• Clip-on fan(s) or small table fan – if you need extra air movement.
+• Clip-on fan(s) or small table fan – for extra air movement.

 • A carbon filter and exhaust fan for smell control (the more weed you grow, the bigger the smell)